 (FRA) Derogatory depreciation [AX 2012]

 The accounting and tax books can use the same depreciation profile, or they can use different depreciation profiles.
-For example, the accounting book might use a straight line profile, whereas the tax book uses a reducing balance profile.
+For example, the accounting book may use a straight line profile, whereas the tax book can use a reducing balance profile.
 For more information about depreciation profiles, see Set up depreciation profiles.

 To use derogatory depreciation, the value models must meet the following requirements:

-You cannot select the Allow negative net book value check box in the Value models form for both the accounting and tax value models.
+You clear the Allow negative net book value check box in the Value models form for both the accounting and tax value models.

-The placed-in-service date for both the accounting and tax value models must be the same as soon as the value models are assigned to an asset.
+The placed-in-service date for both the accounting and tax value models are the same as soon as the value models are assigned to an asset.

 Announcements: To see known issues and recent fixes, use Issue search in Microsoft Dynamics Lifecycle Services (LCS).